-In the state of Wisconsin, there are only two of the aforementioned classifications, misdemeanors and felonies.
+In the state of Wisconsin, there are only two of the classifications mentioned above, misdemeanors and felonies.
 “A crime punishable by imprisonment in the Wisconsin state prisons is a felony.
 Every other crime is a misdemeanor.”
 (Wisconsin State Legislature 939.60) This is the difference between being ‘jailed’ (being incarcerated for no more than 365 days) and being sent to a state prison where incarceration lasts for a year or more.
 I will still give a little information about infractions.

 - Fishing without a license